FH-Inway/d365fo.tools.wikirepo/Working-with-the-different-D365-services.md

 1. Start PowerShell (Start Menu - type powershell and click enter when you see the icon marked)
 2. Run `Import-Module d365fo.tools`

+**Tier-1 examples**
+Run `Get-D365Environment -All`

+*This will display the current status of all the D365 services on the machine*

+Run `Stop-D365Environment -All`

+*This stop all the D365 services on the machine.
+It will list the current status for all services*

+Run `Start-D365Environment -All`

+*This start all the D365 services on the machine.
+It will list the current status for all services*

+**Tier-2 examples**
 Run `Get-D365Environment -ComputerName "TEST-SB-AOS1","TEST-SB-AOS2","TEST-SB-BI1" -All`

 *This will display the current status of all the D365 services across all the supplied machines.*